Monetary reform in the United States: The Greenback Party

+Peter Cooper, the Greenback Party's candidate in the 1876 presidential election.

 During the Civil War, Congress passed the first Legal Tender Act on February 25, 1862, authorizing the issuance of $150 million in United States Notes.
 Between 1862 and 1865, the U.S. government issued more than $450 million in paper money not backed by gold to finance the war effort.
 These notes were called "greenbacks" because of their distinctive green ink.

 The success of greenbacks in financing the war inspired a broader movement advocating continued use of fiat currency.
 Following the Panic of 1873, laborers, farmers, and businessmen organized the Greenback Party in Indiana in 1874 to urge the federal government to inflate the economy by expanding the money supply with greenbacks.

 Farmers turned to third parties like the Greenback Party for economic relief and reduce the power of financial elites.
 They were concerned about falling prices, an inadequate money supply, and huge debt burdens.
 Eastern financial interests advocated for the gold standard to ensure currency stability and prevent inflation.

 The Greenback Party achieved notable political success as a third party.
 The party's platform focused upon repeal of the Specie Payment Resumption Act and use of non-gold-backed United States Notes.
 In 1876, they nominated Peter Cooper for president, and merging with labor reform groups in 1878 they polled a million votes and won 14 seats in Congress.
 In 1880, the Greenback Party nominated James B. Weaver, receiving just over 300,000 votes.